accelazh/accelazh.github.io/_posts/2015-11-10-Submit-Code-To-Openstack-Gerrit-Using-Https.md

   1. Find an Ubuntu or CentOS, don't use Wnidows
   2. Generate your http password at Openstack gerrit.
   3. Change directory (cd)  to your project folder
-  4. Fill in <username>, <http_password> and <project_name> (e.g. magnum), run below commands
+  4. Fill in <username>, <http_password> and <project_name> (e.g. magnum), run commands attached below
+  5. If it complains `scp <username>:<http_password>@review.openstack.org:hooks/commit-msg .git/hooks/commit-msg` failed.
+The file is used to generate ChangeId in commit message.
+Copy it from https://review.openstack.org/tools/hooks/commit-msg
+  6. Now you should be able to `git review` to submit code.
+Have fun!

 ```
+# commands for step 4
 git config gitreview.scheme https
 git config gitreview.port 443
 git remote rm gerrit
 git remote add gerrit https://<username>:<http_password>@review.openstack.org/openstack/<project_name>
 git review -s
 ```

-  5. If it complains `scp <username>:<http_password>@review.openstack.org:hooks/commit-msg .git/hooks/commit-msg` failed.
-The file is used to generate ChangeId in commit message.
-Copy it from https://review.openstack.org/tools/hooks/commit-msg
-  6. Now you should be able to `git review` to submit code.
-Have fun!

 ### Wrap It Up